Magento 2 Cacheable False: When to Use and When Not To

 3. To Simplify Caching Logic for Custom Blocks

-4. To Prevent Performance Bugs or Cache Contamination
+4. To Prevent Cache Contamination

 To Prevent Performance Bugs or Cache Contamination

-• Visual glitches, user A’s cart showing for user B
+• Visual glitches (User A's cart showing for User B)

-• JavaScript errors due to outdated DOM elements
+• JavaScript errors from outdated DOM elements

-• Display of incorrect content across users or sessions
+• Incorrect content across user sessions

-5. To Ensure Accurate Customer Experience and Trust
+5. To Maintain Customer Trust

-Cached data can mislead customers.
+Cached data can mislead customers:

 • A mini cart showing 2 items when the cart is empty

-6 Common Challenges and Solutions of Magento 2 Cacheable False
+6 Common Challenges and Solutions

 1. Performance Degradation